JasonM2396/GAME2338/Reviews/reviewseven.md

 The controls for Rhythm Doctor are very simple for a newcomer to learn.
 All you do a press the space bar to use your defibrillator when the beat reaches the seventh beat.
 Additional controls are pressing the P key to Pause, Q to quit and R to restart.
 You are first greeted with a tutorial teaching you on how to play Rhythm Doctor.
 After you finish the tutorial, you will be put onto the gameplay.
 Just press the space bar on every seventh beat; make sure you don't time your beat early or late, one good tip is to tap to the beats or say the beat numbers.

+The first level may look easily but the song it played was actually pretty fast.
+The first time I played it I got a C. An A or higher is need to progress to the next patient.
+The next playthrough I got an A, allowing to proceed to the next patient.
+The next patient is harder since it skipped beats.
+When that's the case, the X's are the beats that are skipped, making it harder to time.
+One tip is to say the beat number or tap to the song.
+Once you get an A or higher, you will proceed

 ## Final Thoughts